Skilled Wills And Trusts Representation

 What To Know About Different Types Of Trusts

 Trusts, like wills, distribute assets and money to beneficiaries.
 One of the primary differences between the two is how those assets distribute.
 In a trust, a grantor (the person who makes the trust) has more control over when and how the assets go to the trustees.
 A grantor can often disperse these assets before their passing, so they can enjoy seeing their loved ones receive their inheritance.
-There are multiple types of trusts that can create different levels of control for a grantor, such as:
+There are multiple types of trusts that can create different levels of control for a grantor.

 Revocable Trust